ethdebug/solidity-data-representation/src/locations-detailed.md

 execute in order from most base to most derived (again, note that the order they're listed on the constructor declaration has no effect); when a constructor exits, its parameters are popped from the stack.

+Paramters to a modifier on a fallback or receive function work like parameters to a modifier on any other function.
+Note that parameters to a modifier on a constructor only go onto the stack when that particular constructor is about to run (i.e., all base constructors that run before it have exited).

 ### Memory in detail
 {"gitdown": "scroll-up", "upRef": "#user-content-locations-in-detail", "upTitle": "Back to Locations in Detail"}